rahulmadanraju/Machine-Learning-Engineer-Udacity/Capstone_Project/README.md

 <img src="https://github.com/rahulmadanraju/Machine-Learning-Engineer-Udacity/blob/master/Images/TVT.png" />
 <br>

-On observing the distribution of data within each class, the number of images are beyond certain threshold value.
-Though the data is not distributed evenly along the graph, the number of images are sufficient to predict the class of a particular breed.
+On observing the distribution of data within each class, the number of images are beyond certain threshold value (i.e. nearly 40 per class).
+Though the data is not distributed evenly along the graph, the number of images are sufficient to predict the class of a particular breed and look balanced.

 <br>
 <img src="https://github.com/rahulmadanraju/Machine-Learning-Engineer-Udacity/blob/master/Images/download.png" />
 <br>

-The input to the neural net is either an image of a dog or human to which we expect the output as the breed of the dog (for dog input) or tyoe if dog the human resembles to (for a human image input).

 ### Solution Statement